drasken/CodeForStudy/README.md

 # CodeForStudy

-Repository for posting coding while studying
+Repository for posting code while studying.

-In this repository i'll post works from my CS Uni courses and side-projects for learning purpose
+In this repository i'll post works from my Uni course, online and side-projects for learning purpose.